FionnT/Paula/README.md

 To Setup
 --

+First rename .env.example in root, and ./server to .env, and fill in your version of those keys/data

-First amend models.js in server/models to point to your MongoDB instance, then start MongoDB
+Next amend models.js in server/models to point to your MongoDB instance, then start MongoDB

 Start the Server: